GrosSacASac/lucky-wheel-lux-2020/readme.md

 Each house contains an information.

 The last house asks a question that requires the knowledge acquired previously.
+If you are not ready, do not hesitate to go back after collecting more information.

 So In a way it is a 2 dimensional game, where you have to walk and think.